Kingdom of Württemberg: William II

 When King Charles died suddenly on 6 October 1891, he was succeeded by his nephew, William II (1848–1921), who continued Charles' policies.
 Constitutional discussions continued and the election of 1895 returned a powerful party of democrats.
-William had no sons, nor had his only Protestant kinsman, Duke Nicholas (1833–1903).
+William had no sons, nor did his only Protestant kinsman, Duke Nicholas (1833–1903).
 Consequently, power was due to pass to a Roman Catholic branch of the family, raising difficulties concerning the relations between church and state.
 As of 1910, the heir to the throne was Duke Albert (born 1865) of the Altshausen family.

 An older Catholic line, that of the Duke of Urach, was bypassed as a result of a morganatic marriage contracted in 1800.
 A Protestant morganatic line included Mary of Teck, who married George V of the United Kingdom.

 King William abdicated on 30 November 1918, following Germany's defeat in the First World War, ending a dynasty that had lasted 837 years.
 The kingdom was replaced with the Free People's State of Württemberg.
 After World War II, Württemberg was divided between the American and French occupation zones and became part of two new states: Württemberg-Baden and Württemberg-Hohenzollern.
 These two states merged with South Baden in 1952 to become the modern German state of Baden-Württemberg within the Federal Republic of Germany.